 Omega Speedmaster Reduced

-Designed and manufactured by Oris, an independent Swiss watchmaker with a growing reputation for innovation, the ProPilot X delivers a bold statement both aesthetically and mechanically, earning its place among watches that hold value over time.
+Designed and built by Oris, an independent Swiss watchmaker with a growing reputation for innovation, the ProPilot X makes a bold statement both aesthetically and mechanically, earning its place among watches that hold value over time.

-At its core is the in-house Calibre 400 movement, which is a major milestone for Oris.
-This automatic movement features a five-day power reserve (120 hours), chronometer-level accuracy (-3/+5 seconds per day), and exceptional magnetic resistance up to 2,250 gauss—over 10 times the industry standard.
+At its core sits the in-house Calibre 400 movement, a major milestone for Oris.
+This automatic movement delivers a five-day power reserve of 120 hours, chronometer-level accuracy of -3/+5 seconds per day, and exceptional magnetic resistance up to 2,250 gauss — more than 10 times the industry standard.

-With a 10-year recommended service interval and 10-year warranty, it represents one of the most robust and low-maintenance calibers in the market today.
-For buyers seeking affordable watches with value retention in the $4,000–$5,000 range, this movement alone makes the ProPilot X a smart long-term choice.
+With a 10-year recommended service interval and a 10-year warranty, it’s one of the most robust and low-maintenance calibers available today.
+For buyers seeking affordable watches with value retention in the $4,000 to $5,000 range, this movement alone makes the ProPilot X a smart long-term choice.

-Design-wise, the 39mm titanium case is featherlight yet ultra-durable, featuring a sandblasted matte finish and clean, angular lines that give it a modern aviation-inspired aesthetic.
-The integrated multi-link titanium bracelet enhances both comfort and wrist presence, while the no-nonsense dial layout reinforces the tool-watch DNA.
+Design-wise, the 39mm titanium case is featherlight yet ultra-durable, with a sandblasted matte finish and clean angular lines that deliver a modern aviation-inspired aesthetic.
+The integrated multi-link titanium bracelet enhances both comfort and wrist presence, while the no-nonsense dial reinforces the tool-watch DNA.

-Its distinct look sets it apart from more traditional pilot watches, appealing to collectors looking for innovation and individuality in their entry level luxury watches.
+Its distinct look sets it apart from more traditional pilot watches, appealing to collectors who want innovation and individuality in their entry-level luxury watches.

-Retailing at $4,300, the ProPilot X Calibre 400 has seen strong demand in the pre-owned market, with resale values holding close to MSRP—an uncommon feat in this price bracket.
+Retailing at $4,300, the ProPilot X Calibre 400 has seen strong demand in the pre-owned market, with resale values holding close to MSRP — an uncommon achievement in this price bracket.

-As Oris continues to release additional models with the Calibre 400, collector awareness and interest are growing, making the ProPilot X a rising star among affordable luxury watches with long-term investment potential.
+As Oris expands the Calibre 400 across more models, collector awareness is growing fast, making the ProPilot X a rising star among affordable luxury watches with long-term investment potential.

 FeatureSpecification